 FIGURE 9.
-Comparison of HF identification and survey-based surprises
+Comparison of HF surprises with survey-based surprises Panel (a): Altavilla et al. (2019)'s QE factor

-Note: Panel (a) reports the change in OIS rates during the monetary policy window, from Altavilla, Brugnolini, Gürkaynak, Motto, and Ragusa (2019) and using their public EA-MP database.
+Note: Panel (a) reports the change in OIS rates during the monetary policy window, from Altavilla, Brugnolini, Gürkaynak, Motto, and Ragusa (2019) and using their public EA-MPD dataset.
 Their QE factor is extracted from the changes in long-term OIS rates.
-Panel (b) reports our APP surprises, extracted from surveys and scaled by 2014 GDP.
-To convey the same information, the two metrics should go in opposite directions.
+Panel (b) reports changes in 10-year government bond yields around monetary policy windows, purged from target and path factors.
+Panel (c) reports our APP surprises, extracted from surveys and scaled by 2014 nominal GDP.
+To convey the same information, the two HF metrics should go in opposite directions from APP surprises.
+The "" signals Governing Councils in which an APP recalibration has been announced in parallel with a change in FG, as identified by Rostagno, Altavilla, Carboni, Lemke, Motto, and Saint Guilhem (2021).